auchenberg/kenneth.io/source/_posts/2013-07-15-the-messy-state-of-web-notifications-in-chrome-safari-blink-webkit.md

 ## Chrome Rich Notifications

-In the meanwhile the Chrome team has been doing some interesting things for their packaged apps, with the [recent release of Rich Notifications](blog.chromium.org/2013/05/rich-notifications-in-chrome.html), that brings a full notification system into the core of Chrome.
+In the meantime the Chrome team has been doing some interesting things for their packaged apps, with the [recent release of Rich Notifications](blog.chromium.org/2013/05/rich-notifications-in-chrome.html), that brings a full notification system into the core of Chrome.

 {% img "" /images/chrome_rich_notifications.png "Source: http://blog.chromium.org/2013/05/rich-notifications-in-chrome.html" %}